COSC412Project2/BonkGang/README.md

 issue with MySQL authentication when the server tried to query the database.

 * run **mySQL\_AUTH\_FIX.sql** from mySQL workbench to fix

+---
+## DON'T ADD node modules folder
+If you accidently used the command "git add ." simply use "git reset" and then only add the changed files